LukeShortCloud/rootpages/src/openstack/tripleo.rst

 Scaling (Large Overcloud)
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 RHOSP 13 supports deploying 500 Overcloud nodes.
 This requires a few optimization tweaks to the Undercloud.
 Details about how to accomplish this can be found `here <https://www.redhat.com/en/blog/scaling-red-hat-openstack-platform-more-500-overcloud-nodes>`__.
+Set the ``NodeCreateBatchSize`` Heat paramater to a value equal to the number of Overcloud nodes.
+This will greatly decrease the initial Heat template processing time.

 Puppet
 ~~~~~~